vercel/next.js/readme.md

 ## Static HTML export

 This is a way to run your Next.js app as a standalone static app without any Node.js server.
-The export app supports almost every feature of Next.js including dyanmic urls, prefetching, preloading and dynamic imports.
+The export app supports almost every feature of Next.js including dynamic urls, prefetching, preloading and dynamic imports.

 ### Usage